ixydo/gpg-smartcard-automation/README.md

 If you don't have a smartcard then you can generate all the keys as soft keys using [scenario 2](#scenario2).

-Storing and keeping the soft keys requires a little more prudence than when using a smartcard.
+Storing and keeping the soft keys requires a more prudence than when using a smartcard.

-### <a name="cold-storage"></a>Cold storage of the secret keys and revocation certificates
+### <a name="cold-storage" />Cold storage of the secret keys and revocation certificates

 Ideally all your key material will be generated on an air gapped device, and even better on a live OS so there's no persistence.
 If you use an ephemeral